-For properties financed with a Green Rewards Mortgage Loan, a Green Preservation Plus Mortgage Loan, or a Mortgage Loan secured by a property with an eligible Green Building Certification Pricing, Fannie Mae has contracted with Bright Power to facilitate the collection of the data and to provide additional value to you in managing your property.
-Fannie Mae's Green Measurement and Verification Service is a new, exclusive benefit provided on behalf of Fannie Mae and DUS Lenders to all Green Mortgage Loan Borrowers.
+For properties financed with a Green Rewards Mortgage Loan, a Green Preservation Plus Mortgage Loan, or a Mortgage Loan secured by a property with an eligible Green Building Certification, Fannie Mae has contracted with Bright Power to facilitate the collection of the data and to provide additional value to you in managing your property.
+Fannie Mae's Green Measurement and Verification Service is a new, exclusive benefit provided on behalf of Fannie Mae and DUS Lenders to all Green Mortgage Loan Borrowers in 2019.
 For more information, please refer to the Fannie Mae Green Measurement and Verification Service FAQs – Green Mortgage Loan Borrowers.

 If you are a Fannie Mae Borrower and your property is in a city or state with a local benchmarking requirement, you are also required to report this data to Fannie Mae, and share your property with Fannie Mae in ENERGY STAR Portfolio Manager®.
 If your property is required to report Energy Performance Metrics (EPMs) to Fannie Mae, you must submit the following six data points that describe the energy and water performance at the property: